Learn About ADHD Medication Options

-For adults and children that live with ADHD, medication can be a vital component when looking at treatment options.
+For adults and children that live with ADHD, medication can be one of many options considered when looking at treatment.
 Medications can only be prescribed by a licensed physician after a diagnosis of ADHD has been declared.
 While medication doesn’t cure ADHD, it can help ease the symptoms and better manage the everyday life of an individual who lives with ADHD.

 Types of Medication to Help Manage ADHD